 You’ll want to get out of that gown or tee and into something else before all those visitors descend to ooh and aah over your new bundle.
 Snug Jugs are glam and comfortable – a win-win in my book – and just right for the post-delivery hospital stay when you spend just as much time sleeping during the day as you do at night.
 Slip a pretty but comfortable cardigan over the top and you’ll be ready for anything, whether it’s receiving visitors, resting, learning the breastfeeding ropes or just snuggling with your newborn.

 If you prefer to put on some day clothes rather than laze about in pyjamas, then breastfeeding friendly clothes are a must.
-Try Adore Maternity and Queen Bee for a collection of comfortable tops and bottoms for those post-partum days.
+Try Milk and Love for a collection of comfortable tops and bottoms for those post-partum days, that are nice enough to receive visitors in.
 And don’t forget to pack something to come home in, but do leave the pre-pregnancy skinny jeans alone and opt for something comfy, as it will take several weeks still for your uterus to shrink to normal.

 Don’t forget singlets and a few jumpsuits or nightgowns for baby as well as something special for them to wear home.
 Unless you’re expecting a whopper, you might like to opt for at least a few things in 0000 or even 00000 size – those newborns are really usually rather tiny!
-Mizzle make beautiful jumpsuits and separates for newborns as well as sweet nightgowns suitable for boys or girls that make nappy changes so much easier, especially for new parents still getting the hang of things.
+This adorable selection of beautiful jumpsuits will be a good place to start.

 Maternity bras will come into their own now for women who plan to breastfeed.
 You’ll want to pack at least two.
 Make sure they have easy drop-down clips and throw in a pack or two of breast pads for when your milk comes in.
 I found Pigeon to be the most comfortable and absorbent when breastfeeding my three children and they were the least bulky under clothing too.